gsans/mini-gemini-app-angular/README.md

 # Mini-Gemini Chatbot Angular client using Gemini API (via API key and Google AI Studio)

 ### Features
-- Support for Google AI and VertexAI APIs
+- Support for Gemini 2.0 via Google AI API
 - Gemini API (generateContent, startChat and sendMessage)
 - Demonstration of Gemini for Text with text-to-speech (ElevenLabs)
 - Demonstration of Gemini for Chat with Rich Media support (markdown, code, emojis, formulas and diagrams)